26 Comments

 As someone who is socially liberal, I applaud the Supreme Court’s ruling in Louisiana v.
 Callias!
 Congressional districts should NEVER be drawn based on race!
 As a social liberal, I believe that Congressional districts should be drawn regardless of race and that voters should be treated as individuals NOT colors.
 The SCOTUS has done our nation a great service today.
 This was always just a way for Democrats to unfairly rig things in their favor.
 That is now at an end!
 Look, I’m for social and racial justice as much as the next guy, but this isn’t that.
 This is all about cynically weaponizing race for political gain.
 In the past, these measures were necessary with Jim Crow having ended not that long ago and racism still very prevalent in American society.

 But these days, it just gets abused by the Democrats to give them the edge in elections.
 This ruling has zip to do with the Voting Rights Act.
-The Voting Rights Act is totally unaffected here in any way.
-Now that the ability to do racial gerrymandering is gone, the Democrats are in big trouble electorally and have lost a major advantage for them.
+The Voting Rights Act is totally unaffected here.
+So now that the ability to do racial gerrymandering is gone, the Democrats are in big trouble electorally and have lost a major advantage for them.
 On another note, racism to some extent is still around and minorities face social challenges, no doubt it.
 But can we please stop acting like this is the 19th or 20th Century?
 We may not be at Dr. King’s mountaintop yet but we are close to it.
 America has elected a black President twice.
 We’ve had at least one black mayor of every major city in this country.
 There has been a Congressional Black Caucus now for decades.
 If black America were a nation, it would the 15th wealthiest nation on Earth.
 No country on this Earth offers more opportunities to black individuals than America, including all the nations of Africa.
 There are prominent black people in every level of American society.

 Intermarriage they say is the ultimate measure of if a minority group has become integrated into the broader society.
 In that case, blacks are very well integrated as interracial marriages are happening at record levels.
 We celebrate MLK Day, Black History Month and Juneteenth.
 Black characters can be found in every TV show and cartoon.
 Black actors and actresses have started in movies since the 1960s, some with predominantly black casts.
 Black voters are courted by both parties with a vengeance.
 Black candidates have run for both major parties’ nominations for President.
 Black people can do anything they put their mind to in America!
 Racial discrimination still exists, yes, but it no longer can hold one back from being all they can be.
 This isn’t 1865 or 1965 anymore, and we need to stop pretending it is!
 Hey Democrats!
 Newsflash!
 George Wallace, Storm Thurmond, James Eastland, and Herman Talmedge are all dead!
 Slavery and Jim Crow are things of the past.
 Poll taxes, grandfather clauses, literacy tests, segregated bathrooms and drinking fountains, segregated buses, lynching, red lining, and medical experiments on black Americans are all gone and are ancient history now!
 They are parts of the past we should remember and study, but they are just that, PAST.
 Interracial sex and marriage aren’t against the law anymore and haven’t been in most of the U.S. for decades.
 Alabama was the last holdout to make interracial marriage legal and that was in 2000.
 That was basically a lifetime ago!